 - Tip #3: Check Data from Your Social Pages – You can also find a wealth of data from your social media page analytics about your audience.
 Dig into demographic and engagement data to get ideas about what kind of content to send to your email subscribers and when to send it to them.
-Not sure where to start?
-Click here to go through some of the resources Facebook has built for page managers like you.

 Once you are confident that you know who your audience is, you can start thinking more about how you want to interact with them through future email campaigns.